Tornado Druid Endgame Build Guide

 Best in Slot

-- Xol + Kry - Vortex enables us to group up monsters, which in turn improves the reliability of Tornado and increases its total damage potential.
+- Xol + Kry - Vortex enables you to group up monsters, which in turn improves the reliability of Tornado and increases its total damage potential.

 Alternative choices